Sheet metal forming simulation: Finite Element Analysis Methods

 Two broad divisions in the application of Finite Element Analysis method for sheet metal forming can be identified as Inverse One-step and Incremental.

 Inverse One-step methods compute the deformation potential of a finished part geometry to the flattened blank.
 Mesh initially with the shape and material characteristics of the finished geometry is deformed to the flat pattern blank.
 The strain computed in this inverse forming operation is then inverted to predict the deformation potential of the flat blank being deformed into the final part shape.
 All the deformation is assumed to happen in one increment or step and is the inverse of the process which the simulation is meant to represent, thus the name Inverse One-Step.

 Incremental Analysis methods start with the mesh of the flat blank and simulate the deformation of the blank inside of tools modeled to represent a proposed manufacturing process.
 This incremental forming is computed "forward" from initial shape to final, and is calculated over a number of time increments for start to finish.
 The time increments can be either explicitly or implicitly defined depending on the finite element software being applied.
 As the incremental methods include the model of the tooling and allow for the definition of boundary conditions which more fully replicate the manufacturing proposal, incremental methods are more commonly used for process validation.
 Inverse One-step with its lack of tooling and therefore poor representation of process is limited to geometry based feasibility checks.

 Incremental analysis has filled the role previously completed through the use of proof tools or prototype tools.
 Proof tools in the past were short run dies made of softer than normal material, which were used to plan and test the metal forming operations.
 This process was very time-consuming and did not always yield beneficial results, as the soft tools were very different in their behavior than the longer running production tools.
 Lessons learned on the soft tools did not transfer to the hard tool designs.
 Simulation has for the most part displaced this old method.
 Simulation used as a virtual tryout is a metal forming simulation based on a specific set of input variables, sometimes nominal, best case, worst case, etc. However, any simulation is only as good as the data used to generate the predictions.
 When a simulation is seen as a "passing result" manufacturing of the tool will often begin in earnest.
 But if the simulation results are based on an unrealistic set of production inputs then its value as an engineering tool is suspect.

-ROM-AI based on FEM for springback prediction can be used for the prediction of the results based on parametric finite element analysis and reduced order models (ROM) usually created by neural network (artificial intelligence AI) tools.